• Skip to primary navigation

 Portions of calabaza and kabocha squash.

 • Vegetables & herbs: Sweet potatoes and bean sprouts can also be used instead of squash.
-Use other herbs, like parsley or chives, if you don't like cilantro.
+If you don't like cilantro, use herbs like parsley or chives.

 How to make this recipe

-(1)Combine the vinegar, sugar, minced shallot, and chopped chilies in a bowl.
+Step 1: Make the dipping sauce by combining ¼ cup vinegar, 1 teaspoon sugar, 1 tablespoon minced shallot, and chilies (to taste) in a bowl.
 Add salt and pepper to taste.
-Stir them together.

 Spicy vinegar dipping sauce in a bowl.